 This post discusses concepts of undersea warfare for the near future, incl. vulnerable spots, new technologies & more.
 For those who are interested in how things work in the World, this post is designed as a concise insightful look at this vital subject.
 Water covers 71% of the globe.
 While most attention is focused on satellite communication, basically all of the world’s information travels over 200+ highly active cables deep under the sea.
 These deep cables (some miles underwater) cross all the oceans & seas, and are the lifeblood of the World System.
 Recently, Russian subs have been monitoring undersea fiber optic cables (in the same way that American subs spied on Russia during the Cold War.
 This takes precision work.)
 The global underwater cable system does have a few non- operational “dark cables” in reserve as back up, but not enough to prevent the system from being very vulnerable to destruction.
 Also the U.S. created a secret global grid underwater to insure that underwater craft could accurately determine their location.
 This grid has also been monitored by the Russians.

 NEW CAPABILITIES.
 Every new resource is being looked at by the Navy to see how it can be incorporated to improve their abilities, such as new computer tech & new materials.
 The security of a sub is its invisibility.
 This today means silence & stealth.
 Stealth in a sub is a function of how it is built.
 It is also important how the crew operates (they have to move around quietly on the ship) & how it is maintained.
-Ever improving stealth technology is important for Amer. subs, & has given them an advantage over soviet subs during the cold war.
+Furthermore, it is also vital that the Navy stays on top of issues surrounding maritime law.
+For example, the distinction between allision and collision can seem complex at times, especially with regards to incidences involving underwater vessels and technology.
+Consequently, it is likely that the Navy will need to coordinate with a team of maritime attorneys going forward to ensure that all operations stay in line with the law.
+Furthermore, ever improving stealth technology is important for American subs, & has given them an advantage over soviet subs during the cold war.
 American subs are improving their abilities to go under the Arctic ice and into shallow coast areas (Littoral areas).
-For instance, they mapped the Arctic sea bed, and installed improved sensors for many things so that they can avoid underwater ice ridges projecting as deep as 100’, uncharted volcanoes and other Arctic threats.
+For instance, they mapped the Arctic sea bed, and installed improved sensors for many things so that they can avoid underwater ice ridges projecting as deep as 100′, uncharted volcanoes and other Arctic threats.
 Cool handheld devices are being tested that allow a user to move through the sub seeing all the information on his screen (or her screen, as women are now serving on U.S. subs).
 Watch teams may someday sit around a digital table.
 METOC (satellite info) streams in to add to situational awareness.
 More electric controls and high power-density electric motors have been installed.
 Guided torpedoes that compensate for target evasions are deployed.
 The Navy believes its underwater abilities are far ahead of any rivals.
 It is trying to improve by improving its info flow.

 DEEP ABILITIES.
 The U.S. Navy leads the world underwater.
 The Navy has a diving bell (SAT FADS) that can take 6 divers down to 1000′ for up to 21 days of work.
 Unmanned Underwater Vehicles (UUVs) can do a lot at deep depths.
 The NR-1 deep submergence sub goes to 3,000′ & can sit on the bottom.
 It recovered a missile lost in the Atlantic.
 There is a NSRS rescue submersible that can mate with any sub and go very deep.
 The navy can also contract with civilian vehicles if need be.
 Also I believe there are secret underwater installations.
 Isn’t interesting that large flying saucers at times are seen coming out of the water?
 Where are these different kinds of bases?
 Several UFO reports are from the Pacific.
 What has been the sub force’s role in relation to these?…I don’t know.
 Seeing a saucer come out of the water was what woke up William Cooper.